 - Size of the solute’s particles, (greater surface area)

 Traditional hot brewing methods result in a cup that contains also aromatic oils.
-These oils are volatile at high temperature and for this reason, they evaporate at higher brewing temperature.
+These oils are volatile at high temperature and for this reason, they evaporate at a higher brewing temperature.
 With too low temperatures the oils will not be extracted.
 The oils in the coffee beans and water are immiscible.
 The oils will always float at the surface of the coffee, and they will evaporate due to the high temperature of the beverage.
 These oils and other compounds are only extracted at high temperatures.

 Pressure is another way to speed up the brewing.
 Although pressure only affects the rate of dissolution of gases, it still helps the brewing process by increasing the molecular agitation.
 Another aspect of brewing under pressure is the emulsification of the oils in coffee.
 Pressure brewing increases the amount of extracted oils, and permits to lower the brewing temperature.
 A lower beverage temperature preserves the aromatic oils longer in the cup.
 Espresso is the best example.